 |Highest Mathematics Required||MAT 226|

 Computing has become integral to the infrastructure of modern society.
 From banking and health to education and business, our world runs on algorithms and computing machines.
 Software and hardware are ubiquitous in every aspect of modern life.
 This infrastructure is powerful, complex—and highly vulnerable.
 Small design flaws or less than vigilant safety guards can lead to attacks and exploits that can cost businesses hundreds of billions of dollars and valuable consumer trust, and loss of infrastructure critical to modern civilization.
 At the same time there is a shortage of workers with the skills needed to secure these systems.
 The Minor in Cybersecurity prepares students for jobs that touch on cybersecurity but also require deep disciplinary knowledge and preparation in another area of study.
 The minor requires that students take the first core classes in the Cybersecurity undergraduate major, thus providing students with significant breadth.
 Students can apply this foundation to many other areas of study where cybersecurity expertise is critical such as business, management, software engineering, computer engineering, law enforcement, and pre-law.

 Student Learning Outcomes

 - Analyze a complex computing problem and apply principles of computing to identify solutions.

 - Design, implement, and evaluate a computing-based to meet a given set of computing requirements.

 - Apply security principles and practices to maintain operations in the presence of risks and threats.

 Take the following 20 units:

-This minor is not available to Cybersecurity Majors.
+This minor is not available to students pursing a Cybersecurity BS.